Riyaz-mazumder/FindDiscount_AndroidApp/README.md

-This App Will Help Users To Find Discounts on Shopping Mall Around The City.
+This App Will Help Its Users To Find Discounts on Shopping Mall Around The City.